hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/3-system_setup.rst

-Here is the final system, we just build
+Here is the final system, we just built

 .. figure:: /figs/system_v2.png